Skip to main contentSkip to navigation

 You already use KPN mobile

 Winner: KPN.
 The KPN combo discount applies when you bundle KPN internet with KPN mobile.
-You also benefit from a single provider for billing, one customer service contact, and the possibility of a free 55-inch Philips TV on a 2-year full combo deal.
+You also benefit from a single provider for billing and one customer service contact.
+Note: the Philips 55" Ambilight TV gift path that was previously available with the KPN combo was discontinued in July 2026.

 You want a future-proof fibre connection